Port Tampa Bay

 Port Tampa Bay, known as the Port of Tampa until January 2014, is the largest port in the state of Florida and is overseen by the Tampa Port Authority, a Hillsborough County agency.
 The port is located in Tampa, Florida near downtown Tampa's Channel District.
 The port directly accesses Tampa Bay on the western coast of the Florida Suncoast, and is approximately 25 sea miles from the Gulf of Mexico.
 The port district includes parts of Tampa Bay, Hillsborough Bay, McKay Bay, Old Tampa Bay and the Hillsborough River.
 The port serves container ships, tank ships, and cruise lines.

 As of 2023, Port Tampa Bay ranks 24th in the United States by total trade in cargo tonnage.
 It is the largest, most diversified port in Florida, has an economic impact of more than $15.1 billion, and supports over 80,000 jobs.
 Cargo shipping includes bulk and tanker ships, as well as roll-on/roll-off ships and container cargo ships.
 The port additionally operates ship repair facilities.
 Currently connected to major Asian container ports, with global connections, the port is focused on growing its container trade.
 Millions of dollars in infrastructure improvements are underway or in the planning phase.

 Cargo shipping

 Weekly containerized cargo service is available at Port Tampa Bay.
-Ports America operates two container berths, three gantry cranes, a 100-ton Mobile Harbor Crane and a container terminal.
+Ports America operates two container berths, six gantry cranes, a 100-ton Mobile Harbor Crane and a container terminal.
 In 2014, the Port spent $21.5 million on two new gantry cranes purchased from Zhenhua, which will be operational in 2016.
 The shipping companies Zim Integrated Shipping Services, Mediterranean Shipping Company, and COSCO are among those who do business at the port.
+In mid-2025 Ports America in conjunction with Port Tampa Bay purchased 2 more gantry shipping cranes to be commissioned in late 2026, bringing the total number to 6.

 The port is also home to Foreign Trade Zone #79.
 Foreign Trade Zone No. 79 assists companies in Tampa Bay and along the I-4 Corridor in importing, exporting, manufacturing, and distribution activities.

+Bulk Material Shipping

+The port acts as a central hub for bulk material transit, operations of Titan Cement, Cemex, Quikrete and Sesco bring in over 2 million tons of raw cement yearly.
+These operations are split both between Port Tampa Bay and Port Redwing.